Image | Mirage

 — from Stéphane Mallarmé's "Crisis in Poetry"

-On a pond surrounded by Oxford’s Lazenbee’s Ground Walk, two words, MIRAGE and IMAGE, were inverted, positioned to mirror one another out on the water.
-Each word floated on the pond’s reflecting surface, as a kind of mirage inside of an image, an image inside of a mirage, appearing and disappearing in the vanishing act of language, the spelling out of their own evanescence.
+On a pond surrounded by Oxford’s Lazenbee’s Ground Walk, two words, MIRAGE and IMAGE, were written, positioned to mirror one another out on the water.
+Each word floated on the pond’s reflecting surface as a kind of mirage inside of an image, an image inside of a mirage, appearing and disappearing in the vanishing act of language, the spelling out of its own evanescence.

-On a pond surrounded by Oxford’s Lazenbee’s Ground Walk, two words, MIRAGE and IMAGE, were inverted, positioned to mirror one another out on the water.
-Each word floated on the pond’s reflecting surface, as a kind of mirage inside of an image, an image inside of a mirage, appearing and disappearing in the vanishing act of language, the spelling out of their own evanescence.
+On a pond surrounded by Oxford’s Lazenbee’s Ground Walk, two words, MIRAGE and IMAGE, were written, positioned to mirror one another out on the water.
+Each word floated on the pond’s reflecting surface as a kind of mirage inside of an image, an image inside of a mirage, appearing and disappearing in the vanishing act of language, the spelling out of its own evanescence.

 BBC Radio Oxford Interview, on the Oxford Installation "Image | Mirage," on "The Cat Orman Show," September 15, 2017